How to Animate AI Art: Tools and Techniques (2026)

 How much does it cost to animate AI art?

 Costs range from free to a few dollars per clip.
+Kling AI starts at $6.99/month.
 Pika starts at $8/month for paid features.
-Luma's standard plan is $9.99/month.
-Runway starts at $12/month.
+Runway's Standard plan is $15/month ($12/month annually).
+Luma Plus is $30/month.
 A single 5-second clip on Runway costs roughly $0.50-$1.00.
-Free tiers on Pika and Luma are sufficient for casual experimentation.
+Free tiers on Pika, Kling, and Luma are sufficient for casual experimentation.